XiaohangZhan/deocclusion/README.md

 ## Acknowledgement

-We used [GCA-Matting](https://github.com/Yaoyi-Li/GCA-Matting) in our demo.
+We used the code and models of [GCA-Matting](https://github.com/Yaoyi-Li/GCA-Matting) in our demo.